OctopusDeployLabs/SpaceCloner/docs/UseCase-BreakUpSpace.md

 Please refer to the [Parameter reference page](CloneSpaceProjectParameterReference.md) for more details on the parameters.

 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added still.
-- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `false` so any new values (specifically around scoping) are not added.
 - `OverwriteExistingCustomStepTemplates` - Set to `false` so the step templates are not updated.
 - `OverwriteExistingLifecyclesPhases` - Set to `false` as the two spaces will have different phases.
 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.